saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

     bazarr4k_themepark_theme: "maroon"
     ```

-    1. Typically, you want all instances to have access to the same external tools.
+    1. Typically, you want external processing tools to be available to all instances, so keep role-scoped.

     2. This can go both ways depending on your goal.
 Previously, this override was role-scoped, but with only two instances defined and the `4k` instance individually overridden, the same outcome would be achieved.

         - `bazarr_role_themepark_theme: "nord"`: additional instances added later would inherit the `nord` theme unless individually overridden
-        - `bazarr_themepark_theme: "nord"`: additional instances would inherit the `global_themepark_theme` value if set, or would not be themed.
+        - `bazarr_themepark_theme: "nord"`: additional instances would inherit the `global_themepark_theme` value if enabled, or would not have theming applied.